Neighbours: History

 On 25 October 2011, it was announced Bower would leave Neighbours in December 2011 to move into a new international role with FremantleMedia.
 Of her departure, Bower told Colin Vickery of the Herald Sun, "I love Neighbours, it is a wonderful show and because of this I felt it was important that fresh eyes and brains take over to keep this Australian icon contemporary.
 Having said that, I'm really excited about the new role and thank FremantleMedia for this wonderful opportunity."
 Former City Homicide producer, Richard Jasek, took over Bower's role, while Alan Hardy took over the role of producer.
-On 4 December 2013, it was confirmed that Jasek would be leaving Neighbours and Jason Herbison had been promoted to series producer.
+On 4 December 2013, it was announced that Jasek would be leaving Neighbours and Jason Herbison would replace him, initially with the title of series producer.
 FremantleMedia's head of drama Jo Porter became executive producer, while Laurence Wilson became the associate producer.
 The show celebrated its 7,000th episode on 24 October 2014.
 In March 2015, Neighbours celebrated its 30th anniversary and twelve former cast members returned for the anniversary episodes that revolved around an Erinsborough Festival.
 Network Ten and Channel 5 aired a documentary special titled Neighbours 30th: The Stars Reunite, which featured interviews with current and former cast members, including Kylie Minogue, Jason Donovan and Guy Pearce, reflecting on their time on the show.
 Natalie Lynch succeeded Wilson as producer in early 2016.